daveworth/not-so-secret-sauce/topics/code-reviews-howto.md

 If you have any comments that compare the project you are reviewing to other projects, send these comments via e-mail directly to the developer you are reviewing.
 Some projects that we work on are confidential.

 Our process is extremely similar to the process Dan Kubb describes in [Ruby Rogues 047 - Coding Disciplines](http://rubyrogues.com/047-rr-coding-disciplines/) as he practices at CodeBenders.
-His description of using Github and the multiple "layers" of review he performs are well worth the listen starting at around 29m30s in the podcast.
+His description of using Github and the multiple "layers" of review he performs are well worth the listen (starting at around 29m30s in the podcast).

 ## Reviewing code that isn't on Github